emirkucukosman/emirkucukosman/README.md

 Full Stack Developer
 --------------------

-Hi there, I am a Front-End oriented Full-Stack Web Developer with 2 years of experience who loves to build products that people use and enjoy while making out the most of them.
+Hi there, I am a Front-End Developer who loves to build products that people use and enjoy while making out the most of them.
+I always try to keep up with the industry, learn new cutting edge technologies and use them to build my personal skills.
-I am highly experienced in building complex, secure and high performant front-end web applications with TypeScript, React and Next.js.
+I am experienced in building complex, secure and high performant front-end web applications with TypeScript, React and Next.js.
-I am Mid level experienced in building back-end services that can serve thousand of requests with Node.js, Express.js and NestJS
+I also have decent experience in building back-end services that can serve to thousand of users with Node.js, Express.js and NestJS
-I also love to build Web3 applications and Solidity contracts Currently learning more about micro front-ends, Vue and RedwoodJS
+Currently learning more about micro front-ends, Vue.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [m.emirkucukosman@gmail.com](mailto:m.emirkucukosman@gmail.com)